-Raised when a build request is already claimed, usually by another master.
+''' exception buildbot.db.buildrequests.AlreadyClaimedError Raised when a build request is already claimed, usually by another master. '''

-Raised when a build request is not claimed by this master.
+exception buildbot.db.buildrequests.NotClaimedError Raised when a build request is not claimed by this master.

-${\bf class} \ {\tt buildbot.db.buildrequests.BuildRequestsConnectorComponent}$
+class buildbot.db.buildrequests.BuildRequestsConnectorComponent

 This class handles the complex process of claiming and unclaiming build requests, based on a polling model: callers poll for unclaimed requests with getBuildRequests, then attempt to claim the requests with claimBuildRequests.
 The claim can fail if another master has claimed the request in the interim.